samay-jain/SmartClear---Desmoking-Dehazing-Image-with-Object-Detection-for-rescue-operation/README.md

 ## Features
 Dehazing/Desmoking Model: Utilizes the FFA-Net architecture, a Feature Fusion Attention Network, to effectively dehaze/smoke images.
 The model has been trained on a labeled dataset consisting of 30,000 indoor hazed images.

-Human and Animal Detection: Implements YOLOv8, a deep learning object detection model, for the detection of humans and animals in images.
+Living being Detection: Implements YOLOv8, a deep learning object detection model, for the detection of living beings in images.

 Graphical User Interface (GUI): The application is equipped with a user-friendly GUI for easy interaction.

-Image Grid Output: Displays the image before and after dehazing/desmoking and human/animal detection in the form of a grid.
+Image Grid Output: Displays the image before and after dehazing/desmoking and living being detection in the form of a grid.
 The original image is shown on the left, and the processed image is shown on the right.

 ## Execution
 System Requirements: The project runs comfortably on systems with high processing capacity.
 It may be time-consuming on systems with limited resources, executing primarily on CPU.